 Omega Seamaster Aqua Terra Worldtimer Ref.
 220.10.43.22.03.001

-A full worldtimer display makes this reference unique.
-The Caliber 8938 Master Chronometer tracks global time zones via a city ring and 24-hour disc, with a detailed world map at the center of the dial.
-This adds real functionality while keeping the layout readable.
-A 43 mm steel case provides the space needed to keep the display clear.
+A full worldtimer display makes this reference stand apart.
+The Caliber 8938 Master Chronometer tracks global time zones with a city ring and 24-hour disc, plus a detailed world map at the center of the dial.
+This adds real function while keeping the layout readable.
+A 43 mm steel case gives the display the room it needs.

 - Case Size: 43 mm